 Provision a database cluster

-With Mission Control, you can provision a database cluster directly in the Mission Control UI or through the kubectl CLI.
-With the CLI, you must define a YAML file and submit it with kubectl.
+With Mission Control, you can provision a database cluster directly in the Mission Control UI or through the kubectl command line tool.

 Prerequisites